 How do you like your IT outsourcing deal?

 If you think about this simple question, you’ll realize that it’s not so simple after all.
 In reality, many businesses are unhappy with at least some elements or attributes of their existing outsourcing deal.
 After all, deals can be expensive, and the business benefits of that service may not be what you’d expected.
-Even at best, a
+Even at best, a service level is extremely difficult to measure with simple technical metrics.
+The contract may carry uncomfortable terms or restrictions, and relations between a business and provider can be easily strained by poor communication or contract management.
+And the outsourcing initiative must always be compatible with your business needs, which might not always be the case if the outsourcing was initiated haphazardly.

 The goal is satisfaction.
 In the end, achieving satisfaction in IT outsourcing requires that both parties–the business and the provider–work together and benefit productively from their mutual relationship.
 Let’s look at some principle places where deals go bad and consider ways to address them.